Joysaath/bachelordata/README.md

 - `/landuse`: Scripts and data for the analysis of environmental factors.
 - `/morphometrics`: Analyses and data on wing shape and size using morphometric methods.
 - `/species_lda`: Script for linear discriminant analysis for species identification.
-- `/germanymap`: Script for visualizing coordinates on a map of Germany.
 - `/output`: Subfolder for plots, tables and results from the analyses.

 ## Dependecies